KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

 The “hambuger-like” icon lets the user to update the Physical Model at any time.
 Referring to Figure 10.4, selecting the “Update Physical Model” option the user can refresh the model metadata.
 As shown in Figure 10.5, the interface shows if tables have been added or deleted to the datasource and lets the user to add tables to the Physical Model.

 Each table of Physical Model brings the information read from data base.
 Selecting each table, the interface shows on the right the list of its properties (**Property List** tab) and its foreign keys (**Foreign Keys** tab).
-Clicking on the icon on the left of each Physical Table, it is possible
+Clicking on the icon on the left of each Physical Table, it is possible to expand the corresponding node.
+Highlight each column name to see (on the right side of the screen) a list of properties, like data type or length.

    |image302|